coredns/coredns.io/content/blog/quick-start.md

 ## Possible errors and how to get around them

-The [*health*](/plugins/health)'s documention states "This plugin only needs to be enabled once.", which might lead you to think:
+The [*health*](/plugins/health)'s documention states "This plugin only needs to be enabled once", which might lead you to think that this would be a valid Corefile:

 ~~~ txt
 health